 These are required to be reported and approved at or before the Council's annual Council Tax setting budget or before the start of the year to which they relate.
 These items are reported with the annual treasury management strategy which outlines the detailed approach to managing risk in relation to the Council's financial instrument exposure.
 Actual performance is also reported after each year, as is a mid-year update.

-The annual treasury management strategy which incorporates the prudential indicators was approved by the Assembly on 30 March 2011, in respect of 2011/12, and is available on the Council website.
-The key issues within the strategy were:
+The annual Treasury Management Strategy which incorporates the prudential indicators and the Investment Strategy was approved by the Assembly on 22 February 2012, in respect of 2012/13, and is available on the Council website: